feelamee/dg/README.md

 - ~ambient and diffuse lightning implemented, but works with glitches in `orbi` due to incorrect loading of normals from .obj file~
-- memory leak
+- memory leak\
   on my machine this is always 3730 bytes.
 It reproduces even on simple example with `SDL_Init` and `SDL_Quit`.
-  So, maybe SDL just leave memory unfreed, because up althrough will exit.
+  So, maybe SDL just leave memory unfreed, because app althrough will exit.
   On other SDL backend behaviour may differ.